probonopd/announce/README.md

 Downloading
 --
-Binaries built from this repository can be downloaded from http://probonopd.github.io/announce/.
+For trunk, announce is in the official OpenWrt packages feed and can be installed and enabled with `opkg install announce ; /etc/init.d/announce enable ; /etc/init.d/announce start`.

-To install the announce package, run
+For barrier breaker, run
 ```
 echo "src/gz announce http://probonopd.github.io/announce" >> /etc/opkg.conf
 opkg update